 I thought I could use this channel as a kind of positioning anchor for the arm to keep it from moving back and forth while printing.
 This inspired the prototype for what I’m calling the monorprice maker select v2 camera mount system or MMSV2-CMS for short.

-This design like the original is made to simply slide onto the printer bed but unlike the original it will snap into place using these grooves.
+This design like the original is made to simply slide onto the printer bed but unlike the original, it will snap into place using these grooves.
 As I was designing the arm I did have to go through a couple iterations to fine tune the fitment.
-After the first-round I didn’t realize the arm would have to clear this tiny gap between the bottom of the bed and the base support.
+After the first-round, I didn’t realize the arm would have to clear this tiny gap between the bottom of the bed and the base support.

 Another adjustment I made was to make it wider for extra stability and to accommodate more of the GoPro mount.
 The last thing I added, that was really critical for the whole thing, was this arm that will squeeze between the two plates and hold the whole mount in place.
 The final design measures in at 80.7 mm / 3.2 inches long by 16.7 mm / 0.65 inches tall by 31 mm / 1.2 inches wide.

 The easiest way to print it is on its side which took about 2 hours on normal quality.
 When it was done I stuck the stock GoPro mount with the original 3m double sided tape a very slight angle toward the center of the bed.
 Then I slid the whole thing into place and done.
-I must say there is nothing more satisfying than hearing that snap when the arm locks in place, one of the added benefits is you can take the arm off and on without having to undo anything.
+I must say there is nothing more satisfying than hearing that snap when the arm locks in place, one of the added benefits are you can take the arm off and on without having to undo anything.

 Seeing it in action, I think it works great.
 It feels pretty sturdy and resists most horizontal movement.
-There are still some small vibrations when watching the playback at normal speed but at high speed you don’t notice it and since no one is going to watch a 3 hour print at normal speed on YouTube I think we’re good.
+There are still some small vibrations when watching the playback at normal speed but at high speed, you don’t notice it and since no one is going to watch a 3-hour print at normal speed on YouTube I think we’re good.

-Of course nothing is perfect.
+Of course, nothing is perfect.
 The top of arm started to warp downwards from the heat of the bed it was pushing against but I didn’t see a noticeable impact.
-I’ll be fine tuning this thing some more for a while.
+I’ll be fine-tuning this thing some more for a while.